-Before resealing the power and control cables, remove all the old adhesive material (or potting compound) from the leads, terminal collars, and terminal plate.
+Remove all the old tubing material from the terminal collars (14 and 26) and terminal plate (24).
 Inspect all parts for damage, and replace as required.

 Clean the cable leads and terminal plate in the areas to be sealed with cleaning solvent.
-Incomplete sealing will occur if the surfaces are dirt, oil or grease coated.